After School Academy

 Sponsor/Advisor: Eric Orozco

-Requirements: Commitment, Teamwork, Willingness to learn.
+Requirements: Commitment, teamwork, and willingness to learn.

 Meetings: Mondays